 Cyclone Tauktae batters cities, vehicles in the open bear the full brunt

-Cyclone Tauktae batters cities, vehicles in the open bear the full brunt1 min read .
-Updated: 18 May 2021, 09:16 AM IST
+Cyclone Tauktae batters cities, vehicles in the open bear the full brunt

 Cyclone Tauktae made landfall in Gujarat on Monday night and even though the Met department has said now that it is weakening, it did leave a trail of massive destruction in its wake.
 While electricity poles and trees were uprooted in many parts of the western states of Maharashtra, Goa and Gujarat, many vehicles in the open were heavily damaged because of factors caused by Cyclone Tauktae.